Table of Contents[Hide][Show]

 How to Structure Your Content Calendar

 Again, this depends on you and what type of content you produce.
-However, there are a few general key elements that every content calendar should have.
+However, there are a few key elements that every content calendar should have.
 The three basic categories of any good calendar are editorial, promotional, and future ideas.

 The editorial section is where you’ll organize the content that you plan on publishing.
 The idea of the content calendar is to schedule what you plan on posting far in advance.
 This goes for your site, but it’s important for social media marketing too.
 You want to schedule your blog content and social media content in advance so that you have enough time for everything.